kinvolk/lokomotive/docs/topics/maintenance.md

 !!! warning
     Lokomotive does not support or document in-place edits as an upgrade strategy.
 They involve inherent risks and we choose not to make recommendations or guarentees about the safety of different in-place upgrades.
 Its explicitly a non-goal.

-#### Node Replacement

-Lokomotive supports multi-controller clusters, so it is possible to upgrade a cluster by deleting and replacing nodes one by one.

-!!! warning
-    Lokomotive does not support or document node replacement as an upgrade strategy.
-It limits Lokomotive's ability to make infrastructure and architectural changes between tagged releases.

 ### Terraform Plugins Directory